ZigaSajovic/CppML/README.md

 using PermuteAlign = ml::Invoke<
     ml::ZipWith<Tag,           // Zip the input lists with Tag and pipe into ml::Sort<      // sort, whith the comparator
-                    ml::Apply< // that applies (to the two comparing elements): ml::UnList<    // remove outer Tag, and pipe into ml::Get<1, // getting the second element, and pipe
+                    ml::Map< // that applies (to the two comparing elements): ml::UnList<    // remove outer Tag, and pipe into ml::Get<1, // getting the second element, and pipe
                                        // into